 The dealer is also not responsible for repairs to damage caused by an accident or deliberate act by someone, or normal wear and tear.
 Insurance may cover accidental damage.

-Purchasers may also have rights under the Australian Consumer Law in relation to a secondhand vehicle.
-For more information the consumer guarantees relating to acceptable quality of goods see the Law Handbook page on Statutory Guarantees.
+Purchasers may also have rights under the Australian Consumer Law in relation to a second-hand vehicle.
+For more information about the consumer guarantees relating to acceptable quality of goods see the Law Handbook page on Statutory Guarantees.

-It is possible for a purchaser over 18 years of age to waive the dealer's duty to repair, although the purchaser cannot waive their rights in relation to applicable consumer guarantees under the Australian Consumer Law [s 33(2)].
-The purchaser must be given a document known as a Waiver of rights under Part 4, that explains the consequences of giving up the right to insist that the dealer repairs defects to the car.
-The consumer's signature must be witnessed on this document by a Justice of the Peace, solicitor or proclaimed bank manager who is independent of the dealer [reg 23 and sch 6].
+A purchaser 18 years or older may waive the dealer's duty to repair, although the purchaser cannot waive their rights in relation to applicable consumer guarantees under the Australian Consumer Law [s 33(2)].
+The purchaser must be given a document known as a Waiver of rights under Part 4 that explains the consequences of giving up the right to insist that the dealer repairs defects to the car.
+The consumer's signature must be witnessed on this document by a Justice of the Peace, solicitor or proclaimed bank manager who is independent of the dealer [reg 23 and Sch 6].

 Repairs to the car under the duty to repair must be done to acceptable industry standards.
 A consumer is also required to deliver the car to the dealer for the repairs to be done, to give the dealer a reasonable opportunity to fix the problem [s 24].

-If the dealer cannot or will not repair the car in a reasonable time, a purchaser is entitled to get assistance from Consumer and Business Servicesfor a conciliation conference [s 24(2)].
-If this does not resolve the problem it may be necessary to apply for a Magistrates Court order [s 24(5)].
+If the dealer cannot or will not repair the car in a reasonable time, a purchaser is entitled to assistance from Consumer and Business Servicesfor a conciliation conference [s 24(2)].
+If this does not resolve the problem it may be necessary to apply to the Magistrates Court for orders [s 24(5)].

 If it is not possible or safe to deliver the car to the dealer, and the dealer is put on notice of the purchaser's intention to have the repairs done by another repairer, it may be possible to claim the cost of the repairs from the dealer on application to the Magistrates Court.

-The duty by a secondhand dealer to repair does not apply to motor cycles or to vehicles purchased at auction or immediately after an auction [s 23(3)].
+The duty of a second-hand vehicle dealer to repair does not apply to motorcycles or to vehicles purchased at auction or immediately after an auction [s 23(3)].

 Cooling-off period

-Purchasers also have the right to rescind (cool-off) a contract for a secondhand car bought from a dealer by delivering a written notice to the dealer within 2 business days of the signing of the contract [s 18B and reg 23(3)].
+Purchasers have the right to rescind (cool-off) a contract for a second-hand car bought from a dealer by delivering a written notice to the dealer within 2 business days of the signing of the contract [s 18B].

 During the cooling-off period, both physical possession and legal title for the vehicle remains with the dealer, who must allow the purchaser reasonable access to inspect the vehicle.
 The right to rescind the contract does not apply if the purchaser takes possession of the car.
 Other rights may exist under the Australian Consumer Law relating to the consumer guarantee as to acceptable quality or misleading and deceptive conduct and if there is a problem, it is wise to get legal advice regarding a remedy as soon as possible.

-A purchaser over 18 years of age can waive their right to a cooling-off period but must sign a document, known as a Waiver of Cooling-off Rights, indicating that they are aware of the implications of doing this [s 33(2a), reg 23(3) and sch 6].
+A purchaser 18 years or older can waive their right to a cooling-off period but must sign a document, known as a Waiver of Cooling-off Rights, indicating that they are aware of the implications of doing this [s 33(2a), reg 23(3) and Sch 6].
 It is an offence for a dealer to influence or attempt to influence a purchaser to waiver their right to withdraw from the contract and a penalty of up to $20,000 applies [s 33(5a)].
-In addition, they can be pursued for damages in the Magistrates Court by any individual who can show that they have suffered a loss or damage as a result of the offence [s 33(5b)].
+In addition, they can be pursued for damages in the Magistrates Court by any individual who can show that they have suffered loss or damage as a result of the offence [s 33(5b)].

 Effect of cooling-off period on credit contract